deckhouse/virtualization/docs/USER_GUIDE.md

 NAME                    PHASE       TYPE    VIRTUALMACHINE      AGE firmware-update-fnbk2   Completed   Evict   linux-vm            148m
 ```

-You can interrupt any live migration while it is in the `Pending`, `InProgress` phase by deleting the corresponding `VirtualMachineOperations` resource.

 How to view active operations in the web interface: